schrodingersbox/split_cat/README.md

 ## TODO

+  * Spec all the new code
+  * Only experiments in the config should be enabled
+  * Need to add structure checking again
+  * Need to update non-structure fields from config

   * Modify experiment_full to include subject hypos and goals

   * Add split test probability calculator?
   * Flag for goals in funnel format and percentage along funnel, rather than of overall

+  * Show which experiments are active in index and show pages

   * Experiment pages & helpers
     * Cookie tagging helper